-As IoT grows and billions of devices need to connect to the world, one of the most critical components of future...
+As IoT grows and billions of connected devices enter the world, one of the most critical components of future internet...

-Each of these devices may use different protocols to connect -- such as Wi-Fi, Bluetooth, serial ports (for example, RS-232), Ethernet, MQTT, ZigBee and others.
+Each of these IoT devices may use different protocols to connect -- such as Wi-Fi; Bluetooth; serial ports (for example, RS-232); Ethernet; MQ Telemetry Transport, or MQTT; Zigbee; and others.
 And each of them may connect to different control environments and have different models for management and security.

-As the devices, protocols and needs proliferate, having components connect individually back to the systems that need their data is not often possible.
-Some sensors and controllers use very low energy and don't support energy-intensive protocols like Wi-Fi or Bluetooth, and therefore can't connect directly.
-Some devices generate so much data that, in aggregate, the data is overwhelming and not all that valuable in its raw form.
+As connected devices, protocols and needs proliferate, having components connect individually back to the systems that need their data is not often possible.
+Some sensors and controllers use very low energy and don't support energy-intensive protocols like Wi-Fi or Bluetooth, and, therefore, can't connect directly.
+Some edge devices generate so much data that, in aggregate, the data is overwhelming and not all that valuable in its raw form.

 IoT gateways perform several critical functions such as device connectivity, protocol translation, data filtering and processing, security, updating, management and more.
-Newer IoT gateways also operate as platforms for application code that processes data and becomes an intelligent part of a device-enabled system.
+Newer IoT gateways also operate as platforms for application code that processes data and becomes an intelligent part of an edge device-enabled system.

-Traditional gateways have mostly performed protocol translation and device management functions.
+Traditional network gateways have mostly performed protocol translation and device management functions.
 They were not intelligent, programmable devices that could perform in-depth and complex processing on IoT data.
-Today's "smart" IoT gateways -- delivered by companies such as Dell, Wind River/Intel, NEXCOM and others -- are full-fledged computing platforms running modern operating systems (for example, Linux or Window).
-These systems are sometimes also called "intelligent gateways," but the line is blurring and the non-intelligent gateway market is likely to become largely irrelevant in coming years.
+Today's "smart" IoT gateways -- delivered by companies such as Dell Technologies, Wind River/Intel, Nexcom and others -- are full-fledged computing platforms running modern operating systems (for example, Linux or Windows).
+These systems are sometimes also called intelligent gateways or edge gateways, but the line is blurring and the nonintelligent gateway market is likely to become largely irrelevant in coming years.

-The Dell Edge Gateway 5000 Series, announced in October 2015 and recently shipping in February 2016, is a turnkey solution targeting multiple use cases for companies that don't want to build their own gateways.
+The Dell Edge Gateway 5000 Series, announced in October 2015, is a turnkey device targeting multiple use cases for companies that don't want to build their own gateways.
 Dell's gateways ship with the Wind River platform, as do many other of the newer IoT gateway platforms.

 Dell believes that its gateways will appeal to users in three major use cases: industrial automation, building automation and transportation.
 One of Dell's early clients is Eigen Innovations, a supplier of intelligent industrial vision systems.
 Eigen's infrared sensors detect quality problems in manufacturing and assembly operations.
 The data is transmitted to the Dell IoT gateway which runs a rules engine and can shut down the factory if issues are discovered.
 Since speed and availability are critical to its clients, the ability to process the data locally and ensure that quality issues are responded to quickly is critical to Eigen's model.

-While these intelligent IoT gateway solutions are just rolling out to the market, the advantages of having a fully programmable and manageable platform closer to the devices they support is clear.
+While these intelligent edge gateways are just rolling out to the market, the advantages of having a fully programmable and manageable platform closer to the IoT devices they support is clear.